 - 2 tbsp all-purpose flour

-In a small bowl, whisk the all-purpose flour together with a few tablespoons of the hot sauce from the pot until a smooth slurry forms.
+In a small bowl, whisk the all-purpose flour with a few tablespoons of the warm sauce to create a slurry with no lumps.

 Step 4: Assemble the Enchiladas

-- cooked and chopped chicken from Step 3
+- sauce from Step 3

 Step 5: Bake and Serve